MohammadAmin-Aminian/Map/README.md

-# RHUM-RUM Map Generator README
+# Bathymetry Map Generator README

 ## Description
-This Python script uses `pygmt` and `obspy` to generate a detailed map focused on the RHUM-RUM area.
-The map displays topography, ocean ridge points, station locations from a specific network, and various labels including tectonic plate names.
+This Python script uses `pygmt` and `obspy` to generate a detailed map focused on the RHUM-RUM expriment.
+The map displays bathymetry, topography, ocean ridge points, station locations from a specific network (YV), and various labels including tectonic plate names.

 ## Prerequisites